Combating Pests

 Strain and spray on plants and the bugs you want to get rid of.

 Birds and Insects - Encourage birds to come to your yard.
-They eat a tremendous amount of insects and worms, worms meaning the little caterpillar type, not earthworms.
+They eat a tremendous amount of insects and worms, worms meaning the little caterpillar type.
+Although they eat earthworms, those aren't the target worms I referred to.
 You want earthworms, you need earthworms!
-Without earthworms your soil won’t be fertile, well fed and aerated.
+Without earthworms your soil won't be fertile, well fed and aerated.
 If you never see an earthworm in your gardens, it is a sign of poor soil health.

 Critter Scare Away – 8oz.
 Murphy’s oil soap, 4oz.
 Castor oil, 1 T. Alum, 5oz.hot sauce